Last updated on

 What is a sworn translation and a certified translation in Germany?

 In Germany the terms ‘sworn translation’ and ‘certified translation’ mean exactly the same thing.
-In fact, a certified translation in Germany can only be done by a sworn or publicly appointed translator for a particular language pair who has taken an oath in court.
+In fact, a certified translation in Germany can only be done by a sworn-in and publicly appointed translator for a particular language pair who has taken an oath in court.
 The term ‘sworn translator’ is a translation of the German terms ‘vereidigter Übersetzer’ and ‘beeidigter Übersetzer’.
 For your foreign documents to be accepted for legal use in Germany, you will need a sworn (or certified) translation into German.

 How much does it cost to translate a document in Germany?

-When having your documents translated into German by an official German translator in Germany, be ready to pay at least 28 euros (30 US$) per page and up to 68 euros (75 US$) per page (250 words), depending on the language and type of document, editing needs and the translator’s rates.
+When having your documents translated into German by an official German translator in Germany, be ready to pay at least 40 euros (45 US$) per page and up to 80 euros (90 US$) per page (250 words), depending on the language and type of document, editing needs and the translator’s rates.

 What is a notarized translation in Germany?